ludicast/clots/README.markdown

 We have tried to write tests for all aspects of our plugin.
 Reading the tests is a good way to learn about how everything works.

+## Ruby Versions

+We support Ruby 1.8.7 and 1.9.1

 Copyright (c) 2008 Ludicast